cgevans/scikits-bootstrap/README.md

 Installation and Usage
 ======================

-As described (<http://scikits.appspot.com/bootstrap>), the package can be installed using pip.
+scikits.bootstrap is tested on Python 3.6 - 3.9, and PyPy 3.
+The package can be installed using pip.

 `pip install scikits.bootstrap`